JUST 3011 Issues in the Criminal Justice System

 1. Assess the dynamic nature of criminal justice and criminal procedure and the social, political and legal factors which contribute to this dynamism.

-2. Critically analyse the impact of the criminal justice system on different social groups, including Indigenous Peoples.
+2. Analyse the impact of the criminal justice system on different social groups, including Indigenous Peoples.

 3. Develop clear, logical and persuasive arguments about issues of criminal law and criminal justice.